Krishna-Noutiyal/DAS-AI/random_forest/models/README.md

 # Random Forest Models

-This directory contains multiple models of randome forests.
-But due to the size limit all of the models are moved to onedrive storage.
+This directory contains multiple ML models of random forest regression algorithms trained on different datasets.
+But due to the size limit, all of the models are moved to OneDrive storage.
 The link is provided below to download the models with its features.

  > <https://1drv.ms/u/c/d01d77966552c1dc/EQ4w9U80kj5NnP6VyGyNT30BZG9kiFKK1-PGHRLDSC9bDA?e=vQM1HR>